simolus3/drift/docs/content/en/docs/platforms.md

 On most distributions, `libsqlite3.so` is installed already.
 If you only need to use moor for development, you can just install the sqlite3 libraries.
-On Ubuntu and other Debian-based distros, you can install `libsqlite3-dev` package for this.
+On Ubuntu and other Debian-based distros, you can install the `libsqlite3-dev` package for this.
 Virtually every other distribution will also have a prebuilt package for sqlite.

 You can also ship a custom `libsqlite3.so` along with your app.
 See the section below for